What is pet insurance for older cats?

 What types of pet insurance can I get for my older cat?

 There are four types of insurance for older cats: accident-only, time-limited, per-condition, and lifetime insurance.
-Each type offers different levels of coverage and has its own set of pros and cons, depending on your cat's needs:
+Each type offers different levels of cover and has its own set of pros and cons, depending on your cat's needs:

 Accident-only insurance